hashgraph/hedera-services/hedera-node/test-clients/scripts/diff-testing/00-steps.md

 * use file `mainnet_hostnames-2024-02-04.txt`

 ## To run:

+First you use the script to create a file that contains the names of all the stream files in the interval that are up there in Google Cloud Storage.
+(And this file contains other date, such as the size of the file, and whether or not it has been downloaded already.)

+Then you use that file to download all the data files (which Google Cloud Storage calls "blobs").

+Easy.
+Except due to cloud and network problems the smooth processing of calls to Google Cloud Storage may get interrupted from time to time.
+So the script allows you to _rerun_ both phases until they're finally complete (keeping track, via that file created in the first phase, of stuff that's already been done, so it isn't done again.)

 1. First create the list of blobs (record/event files) you want to download from gcp:
    ```bash
    python3 main.py get_blob_names -root <dir-for-files> \